netdata/netdata/CONTRIBUTING.md

 #### Sponsor an exporting connector

-We already support various [backends](backends), and we intend to support more.
-A "sponsor" for a backend:
+We already support various [exporting connectors](/exporting/README.md), and we intend to support more.
+A "sponsor" for a connector:

 -   Suggests ways in which the information in Netdata could best be exposed to the particular endpoint, to facilitate meaningful presentation.
 -   When the implementation passes QA, tests the implementation in production.